 Professor Richard Hartley

-- Professor of Chemical Biology (Chemistry)
+- Professor of Chemical Biology (School of Chemistry)

 - Dean of Graduate Studies (Science & Engineering College Senior Management)